basho/enm/README.md

 `enm` supports all nanomsg scalability protocols and transports.
 You can open a socket providing a particular scalability protocol using functions named for each protocol.
-For example, the `enm:pair/0` function opens a pair-type socket for one-to-one commucation, and the `enm:req/0` and `enm:rep/0` functions open the request and reply ends, respectively, of the `reqrep` scalability protocol.
-The arity 0 versions of the `enm` scalability protocol functions listed below use default settings for the open sockets, while the arity 1 versions allow a list of [socket options](#socket-options) to be passed to control socket settings.
+For example, the `enm:pair/0` function opens a pair-type socket for one-to-one communication, and the `enm:req/0` and `enm:rep/0` functions open the request and reply ends, respectively, of the `reqrep` scalability protocol.
+The arity 0 versions of the `enm` scalability protocol functions listed below use default settings for the open sockets, while the arity 1 versions allow a list of [socket options](#socket-options) to be passed in order to control socket settings.

 * `req`: open the request end of the `reqrep` protocol
 * `rep`: open the reply end of the `reqrep` protocol
-* `pair`: open a pair socket for one-to-one commucations
+* `pair`: open a pair socket for one-to-one communications
 * `bus`: open a bus socket for many-to-many communications
 * `pub`: open the publication end of the `pubsub` protocol
 * `sub`: open the subscriber end of the `pubsub` protocol